|Rating:||8.9 / 10|

 MSR Thru-Link all set up on an Osprey 3 litre bladder.
 Assembling the filter took me about 20 seconds; its that simple

-You can purchase the MSR Thru-Link Water Filter online from Amazon Australia
+You can purchase the MSR Thru-Link Water Filter online from the Wild Earth

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!